open-ephys/miniscope-docs/source/ucla-miniscope-v4/user/preparation/index.rst

 Planning Ahead
 ##############

-To faciltate data-acquisition according to your timeline, this section of the documentation outlines the required tools and prepatory steps necessary to assemble/operate the UCLA Miniscope v4 and acquire data with it.
+To facilitate data-acquisition according to your timeline, this section of the documentation outlines the required tools and prepatory steps necessary to assemble/operate the UCLA Miniscope v4 and acquire data with it.

 ****************
 Surgery Timeline